 2. Determination of the Overtime Percentage

-You might wonder what overtime has to do with employee productivity?
+You might wonder what overtime has to do with employee productivity.
 If we observe closely, there are only two primary reasons employees put in overtime.
-The first is lack of productivity, and the second is work overload.
-Now that we have established a clear relationship between productivity and overtime let’s discuss overtime percentage as a measure of workforce productivity.
+The first is a lack of productivity, and the second is work overload.
+Now that we have established a clear relationship between productivity and overtime, let’s discuss overtime percentage as a measure of workforce productivity.

-As the name suggests, Overtime percentage indicates the percentage of extra hours your workers put in work aside from the regular hours.
-Now, you might wonder about the problem with your workers doing overtime?
+As the name suggests, Overtime percentage indicates the percentage of extra hours your workers put into work aside from the regular hours.
+Now, you might wonder about the problem with your workers doing overtime.
 If they take more hours to complete their work than needed, what’s the issue?
 After all, work matters and they are doing their job.
 But it’s not that simple.

 When your employees do overtime, your office appliances run more.
 Also, who knows, due to the stress generated by overtime, your employees compromise the quality of work?
-It is estimated that those who put in overtime regularly are more prone to burnout because of disturbed work-life balance.
+It is estimated that those who work overtime regularly are more prone to burnout because of a disturbed work-life balance.
 Overtime has massive negative consequences.

 So, you must keep your workforce productive and prevent your employees from engaging in overtime frequently.
 Now, let’s discuss how to calculate the percentage of overtime.

 Let us say an employee worked ten extra hours, and the total number of regular working hours was 100.
 Then, the percentage of overtime using the above formula will be:

 3. Percentage of Goals Met

 This is one of the best indicators of employee productivity.
 Your workforce’s productivity is directly related to the number of goals it accomplishes.
 By calculating the percentage of goals met, you can determine where your workforce stands in terms of efficiency.
 But, to determine this percentage, you need to set a quantifiable goal for your workforce or a particular department of your workforce.
 Now, let’s proceed toward the formula to measure the percentage of goals met.